cinnabar-forge/anca/README.md

 _By Cinnabar Forge_

-Organize your workspaces and manage projects deploy fast and easy with Anca, Project Manager.
+Organize workspaces and manage projects deployment fast and easy with Anca, Project Manager.

 ## Getting Started